saksharora/E-Commerce_website/README.md

 ## Project Overview

 This project aims to create a fully functional e-commerce website where users can browse products, add items to their cart, apply discount codes, and complete purchases.
 The UI is styled with Tailwind CSS, ensuring a responsive and visually appealing design across all devices.
+Data for the products is sourced from the [Fakestore API](https://fakestoreapi.com).

 ## Features